TUDelftNAS/Delftvisor/design/design.md

  - packet-in-mask (=3)
  - port-status-mask (=7)
  - flow-removed-mask (=15)
+ - If this switch received an EchoReply on the last EchoRequest
  - All physical switches this virtual switch depends on

 ## Per physical switch